microsoft/FHIR-Converter/README.md

 The converter comes with ready to use templates for HL7v2 to FHIR conversion.
 These templates are based on the [spreadsheet](https://docs.google.com/spreadsheets/d/1PaFYPSSq4oplTvw_4OgOn6h2Bs_CMvCAU9CqC4tPBgk/edit#gid=0) created by the HL7 [2-To-FHIR project](https://confluence.hl7.org/display/OO/2-To-FHIR+Project).
 If needed, you can create new, or modify existing templates to meet your specific conversion requirements.

 FHIR Converter with DotLiquid engine is integrated into the [FHIR Server for Azure](https://github.com/microsoft/fhir-server) as the [$convert-data](https://github.com/microsoft/fhir-server/blob/personal/yufei/convert-data-doc/docs/ConvertDataOperation.md) operation.
 In addition, it is also available as a command-line tool.
 The converter transforms the input data into FHIR bundles.
-These bundles can be persisted to a FHIR server such as the [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/).
+These bundles can be persisted to a FHIR server such as the FHIR Server for Azure, or [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/).

 This project consists of the following components: